 Did you score new tech over winter break?
-Follow the below steps to get connected and to make sure you’re getting the most out of the tools available to you.
+Follow these steps to get connected and to make sure you’re getting the most out of the tools available to you.

 1. Get connected

-Whether it’s a new laptop, smartphone, gaming system, or streaming gadget, you’ll need to register your device to get access to the MSU Network.
-When you’re on campus, follow the steps below to get connected.
+Whether it’s a new laptop, smartphone, gaming system, or streaming gadget, you’ll need to register your device to access to the MSU Network.
+When you’re on campus, follow these steps to get online:

 Laptop, tablet, and smartphone devices